BiancaMass/Automated_PCA_MDIBL/README.md

 	4. ExperimentNamemean\_histogram.png : Histogram of the raw standard deviations (of each gene acrosss all samples).
 The dotted line represent filtering threshold as indicated in json\$input\_variables$mean\_precentage_threshold.

-	5. ExperimentNamePC1\_PC2.png : PC1 vs PC2 coordinates with percentage of variance explained.
+	5. ExperimentNamePC1\_PC2.png : PC1 vs. PC2 coordinates with percentage of variance explained.
 Text is determined by json\$design\_variables\$design1, color by json\$design\_variables\$design2.

-	6. ExperimentNamePC2_PC3.png : PC2 vs PC3 coordinates with percentage of variance explained.
+	6. ExperimentNamePC2_PC3.png : PC2 vs. PC3 coordinates with percentage of variance explained.
 Text is determined by json\$design\_variables\$design1, color by json\$design\_variables\$design2.

-	7. ExperimentNameraw\_mean_sd.png : mean vs sd for each gene across sample of the raw count matrix.
+	7. ExperimentNameraw\_mean_sd.png : mean vs. sd for each gene across sample of the raw count matrix.

-	8. ExperimentName\_regression\_plot.png : Linear regression of the log10 Eigenvalues vs PC number for 1->N, 2->N.... x->N where N is the total number of PCs and x is the max number of regressions as indicated in json\$input\_variables\$max_number_PC_regression.
+	8. ExperimentName\_regression\_plot.png : Linear regression of the log10 Eigenvalues vs. PC number for 1->N, 2->N.... x->N where N is the total number of PCs and x is the max number of regressions as indicated in json\$input\_variables\$max_number_PC_regression.

-	9. ExperimentName\_rlog\_vsd\_mean_sd.png : mean vs standard deviation for each gene across sample of the standardized count matrix (with DESeq2::rlog or DESeq2::vst).
+	9. ExperimentName\_rlog\_vsd\_mean_sd.png : mean vs. standard deviation for each gene across sample of the standardized count matrix (with DESeq2::rlog or DESeq2::vst).

 	10. ExperimentNamescree_plot.png : Regular scree plot of the experiment.

 	11. ExperimentNamesd\_histogram.png : Histogram of the raw standard deviations (of each gene acrosss all samples).
 The dotted line represent filtering threshold as indicated in json\$input\_variables$mean\_precentage_threshold.

-	12. ExperimentNameZ\_mean_sd.png : mean vs standard deviation of each gene across all samples after Z-transormation (sd should be == 1, mean should be very close to 0).
+	12. ExperimentNameZ\_mean_sd.png : mean vs. standard deviation of each gene across all samples after Z-transormation (sd should be == 1, mean should be very close to 0).

   - /report:
 	1. ExperimentName_results.html : The automated report with a summary of each step, plots, and outputs.